[the fonts are all fucked up in this post--god, i hate blogger sometimes]

 7. tommy kirk

-i can't remember which disney movie i saw tommy in first, but it doesn't really matter--from that first frame of film, i knew he was mine.
+i can't remember which disney movie i saw tommy in first, but it doesn't really matter--from that first frame of film, i knew we were destined to be together.

 and last in our parade of objects of my youthful lust, but far from least,